carlosjhr64/neuronet/MORE.md

 # Then
 [e]  >=  [Ei/(M2 + M1)]
 ```

+For a FeedForward network,
+M can be thought of as a property of the layer
+(it is a property of the neuron all neurons in a layer see the same).
+But K remains an individual property of a neuron.
+For FeedForward, that's Mip==Miq but Kip!=Kiq in general.

 Next, I to get rid of the index baggage except for the level and
 go for an extra layer: